mvysny/karibu-tools/CONTRIBUTING.md

 2. Commit with the commit message of simply being the version being released, e.g. "0.20"
 3. git tag the commit with the same tag name as the commit message above, e.g. `0.20`
 4. `git push`, `git push --tags`
-5. Run `./gradlew clean build publish`
+5. Run `./gradlew clean build publish closeAndReleaseStagingRepositories`
 6. (Optional) watch [Maven Central Publishing Deployments](https://central.sonatype.com/publishing/deployments) as the deployment is published.
 7. Add the `-SNAPSHOT` back to the `version=` while increasing the version to something which will be released in the future, e.g. 0.21-SNAPSHOT, then commit with the commit message "0.21-SNAPSHOT" and push.